Diatomaceous Earth For Fungus Gnats

 Life Cycle & Behavior of Fungus Gnats

 The Life Cycle and behavior of fungus gnats comes down to 4 parts.
-These parts start as an egg, larvae, pupa, and finally the adult.
+These parts start as an egg in the soil, larvae, pupa, and finally the adult that starts the life cycle over by laying eggs in the soil.
 Please note, all these stages of a fungus gnat love moist soil.
 The larvae does the majority of the damage as they stay under the soil to feed on fungi, roots, and root hairs.
-This causes a systemic reaction with the plant and with dwindle its health.
+This causes a systemic reaction with the potted plant and with dwindle its health.
 Each part of the life cycle is only a few days so it is common to have a fungus gnat infestation with all 4 stages of life.
 Adult gnats will lay eggs on the sub surface of the soil mix.
 These eggs hatch and the larvae come out to feed on the roots of your plant.
 From there the pupa emerges and continues to feed.
 Finally the adult comes out of the soil surface to mate and feed on soft plant tissue.

 How to Use Diatomaceous Earth to Kill Fungus Gnats

-Before we learn how to use diatomaceous earth to kill fungus gnats we first need to understand that fungus gnats are little more pesky than common garden insects.
-Fungus gnats primarily cause damage to the root zone and root hairs of your plant.
+Before we learn how to use food grade diatomaceous earth to kill fungus gnats we first need to understand that fungus gnats are little more pesky than common garden insects.
+Fungus gnats primarily cause damage to the root zone and root hairs of your plant, where organic matter is high.
 We want to kill fungus gnat larvae and the pupae.
 This solution also helps to combat adult fungus gnats as well before they can reach the top of the soil to lay eggs.
 Below we have provided instructions on how to combat fungus gnats indoors.
 Now, Lets get down to brass tax.

-Step 2: Gather 3% hydrogen peroxide, gloves, water, sticky traps, and diatomaceous earth.
+Step 2: Gather 3% hydrogen peroxide, gloves, water, yellow sticky traps, and diatomaceous earth.

 Step 3: Made a solution of 1 part hydrogen peroxide to 3 parts of water.
 Add 3 Tablespoons of Diatomaceous earth de to the solution.
 We want you to make this mixture with 2 cups of liquid.
 We are kind of killing two birds with one stone here.
 On one side the hydrogen peroxide will help to eliminate the fungi, mold, and moist environment in the soil.
 On the other hand you are adding diatomaceous earth to the soil.
 Diatomaceous earth helps to space out compacted soil and help the roots breathe better.
 When we kill the food source of the larvae stage of the fungus gnat, they will be cutoff and die.
 When applying the solution, be sure to water slowly and just up to the point where you get runoff at the bottom of the pot.